eristow/recipe_helper/README.md

 - [ ] Add a recipe creation page
 - [ ] Add a recipe edit page
 - [ ] Add a recipe deletion function
+- [ ] Add images for recipes
+- [ ] Extract recipe CRUD functions to a service
 - [ ] Add search bar to recipes view
 - [x] Remove boilerplate from Vite template